liluzibird/blog/content/blog/changing-blog-website-link/index.md

 images: []
 ---

 This will be my last post on here, just letting all of you know that I will be moving the website to my new domain that I just purchased: [https://blog.liluzibird.dev](https://blog.liluzibird.dev).

+If you're reading this from the new site, yay, thank you.
+If there are any kinks with the new site, please let me know.

-I hope to see all of you over there!
+I hope to see all of you over here!